neulabscom/neulabs-handbook/docs/teams/platform-engineering.md

 ---
-id: platform-engineering-team
+id: devops-engineering-team
-title: Platform Engineering Team
+title: DevOps Team
 ---
-# Platform Engineering Team
+# DevOps Team

 This page provides an overview of our team's objectives, responsibilities, and guidelines.

 ## About Us

-The Platform Engineering Team at Neulabs is a dynamic group of professionals responsible for bridging the gap between development and operations.
+The DevOps Team at Neulabs is a dynamic group of professionals responsible for bridging the gap between development and operations.
 This team plays a crucial role in streamlining the software development process, ensuring continuous integration, continuous delivery, and optimal performance of our products and services.

 ## Objectives